connorkasarda/dragonbreath/readme.txt

 DRAGON BREATH

-This is a codespace I created for buidling a soft real-time agent-based simulation engine.
+This is a codespace I created for building a soft real-time agent-based simulation engine.
 The engine will depend on an Entity Component System (ECS) that is built from scratch.